Xilinx/PYNQ/docs/source/pynq_remote/image_build.rst

 **Alternative: Using PYNQ Metalayer in Custom Petalinux Build**

-Advanced users can integrate the `meta-pynq` metalayer into their own Petalinux projects.
-Refer to the `Petalinux Tools Reference Guide (UG1144) <https://docs.amd.com/r/2024.1-English/ug1144-petalinux-tools-reference-guide>`_ for detailed instructions.
+Advanced users can integrate the ``meta-pynq`` metalayer into their own Yocto projects built on AMD's EDF (Extensible Device Framework).
+The layer lives at ``sdbuild/boot/meta-pynq/`` and declares Scarthgap / Styhead compatibility.